riceissa/issarice.com/wiki/contact.md

 ---

 The best way to contact [me](about) is via email at [riceissa@gmail.com][email].
-You can use my [PGP public key][pgp] if you would like to encrypt your message.

 If you prefer, you can friend me on [Facebook]() and message me there.